Dweller-in-Darkness: Fictional character biography

-The Dweller would create new Shade Thralls.
-These Shade Thralls were destroyed by Doctor Strange and Clea, but not before the Dweller finally freed himself from his prison.
-The Dweller witnessed the destruction of his Shade Thralls by Strange and Clea and determined that they were the largest threat to him on Earth.
-Over the next few months he tried to kill Strange using servants like the Dream-Weaver and several demons, but Strange defeated them all.
-Still, Strange's resolve was sapped by the Dweller's servants and he was overcome with fear.
-The Dweller decided that he had defeated Strange and stopped his attacks.
+The Dweller creates a group of new Shade Thralls, who are destroyed by Doctor Strange and Clea.
+After escaping his prison, the Dweller determines that Strange and Clea are the largest threat to him on Earth.
+Over the next few months, he attempts to kill Strange using servants like the Dream-Weaver and several demons, but Strange defeats them all.

-Months later, the Dweller gathered the Fear Lords and told them about his plans to create the Great Fear: a terror which would engulf humanity.
-In fact, the Dweller hoped that the other Fear Lords would be destroyed during this plan by Doctor Strange.
-Most of the Fear Lords agreed, but the Straw Man, who was benevolent to humanity, disagreed with their plan and warned Strange.
-The Fear Lords destroyed the Straw Man before he could tell Strange too much, but they only killed one of the Straw Man's many bodies.
-The Great Fear started out as the Dweller had planned; several of the Fear Lords were destroyed by Strange and his allies, but D'Spayre told Nightmare about the Dweller's true plans.
-Nightmare and the Dweller fought, but during their battle they generated so much fear that humanity stopped fearing and started to despair.
-The two were unable to feed upon this despair, but D'Spayre was and he became more powerful than the two of them.
-Realizing that D'Spayre had manipulated them, the Dweller attacked him, but D'Spayre destroyed the Dweller's robotic body.
-His head, the only living part of the Dweller, escaped.
+Months later, the Dweller gathers the Fear Lords and tells them of his plans to create the Great Fear: a terror which will engulf humanity.
+In fact, the Dweller hopes that the other Fear Lords will be destroyed by Doctor Strange.
+Most of the Fear Lords agree, but the Straw Man, who is benevolent to humanity, disagrees with their plan and warns Strange.
+Several of the Fear Lords are destroyed by Strange and his allies, but D'Spayre tells Nightmare about the Dweller's true plans.
+Nightmare and the Dweller battle, generating so much fear that humanity stops fearing and started to despair.
+D'Spayre feeds on the despair and becomes more powerful than the two of them.
+Realizing that D'Spayre had manipulated them, the Dweller attacks him, but D'Spayre destroys his body.
+The Dweller's head, the only remaining part of his body, escapes.

-Hawkeye and Black Widow became involved in a mission against some of the servants of the Dweller-in-Darkness on behalf of the Secret Avengers.
+Hawkeye and Black Widow later become involved in a mission against the servants of the Dweller-in-Darkness on behalf of the Secret Avengers.